superpowr/onboarding-comments/README.md

 Resources
 ---
-####Below are a series of resources that you may find helpful when proceeding through your build:
+####Below are a series of resources that you may find helpful when proceeding through your build

 Webpack
 ---